proycon/colibri/docs/source/index.rst

 Introduction
 ===================

 Colibri is a collection of software developed for the Ph.D. research project **Constructions as Linguistic Bridges**.
 This research examines the identification and extraction of aligned constructions or patterns across natural languages, and the usage of such constructions in Machine Translation.
 The aligned constructions are not identified on the basis of an extensive and explicitly defined grammar or expert database of linguistic knowledge, but rather are *implicitly* distilled from large amounts of example data.
 Our notion of constructions is broad and transcends the idea of words or variable-length phrases.
-We for instance seek to incorporate also constructions with one or more gaps.
-We investigate what methods lead to constructions that prove beneficial in a Machine Translation setting.
+We also consider constructions with one or more gaps, as well as context-sensitive machine learning techniques.
+Our aim is to find new methods that prove beneficial in a Machine Translation setting.

 The software consists out of various tools, each of which will be discussed in this documentation.
 Because of the computational complexity and need to have the software deal as efficiently as possible with time and space constraints, almost everything is written in C++.
 The exception is the experiment framework surrounding the actual core software; this is written in Python.
 Depending on the size of your input corpus, certain tasks may take considerable memory.
 We recommend a Linux machine with at least 8GB RAM.